ea5gvk/m0glj-HBNet-GPS/README.md

 # GPS/Data Application

 This repository contains everything needed to decode DMR GPS packets and SMS for HBLink3.
 This application can act as a master or peer and receive data as a group call or private call.
+It is designed to work in a multi system/user network.

 Files modified from original master branch of HBLink3: